Namami Gange Programme: Announced In June 2014

 - A state-level committee chaired by Chief Secretary assisted by SPMGat the state level and

-- District level committee chaired by the District Magistrate.
+- The district-level committee is chaired by the District Magistrate.

-“Namami Gange” will focus on pollution abatement interventions namely Interception, diversion & treatment of wastewater flowing through the open drains through bio-remediation/appropriate in-situ treatment/use of innovative technologies/sewage treatment plants (STPs)/effluent treatment plant (ETPs) rehabilitation and augmentation of existing STPs and immediate short-term measures for arresting pollution at exit points on the riverfront to prevent inflow of sewage, etc.
+“Namami Gange” is focused on pollution abatement interventions namely Interception, diversion & treatment of wastewater flowing through the open drains through bio-remediation/appropriate in-situ treatment/use of innovative technologies/sewage treatment plants (STPs)/effluent treatment plant (ETPs) rehabilitation and augmentation of existing STPs and immediate short-term measures for arresting pollution at exit points on the riverfront to prevent inflow of sewage, etc.

-- Namami Gange Programme: is an Integrated Conservation Mission, approved as ‘Flagship Program’ by the Union Government in June 2014 with a budget outlay of Rs.20,000 Crore to accomplish the twin objectives of effective abatement of pollution, conservation, and rejuvenation of National River Ganga.
+Namami Gange Programme is an Integrated Conservation Mission, approved as a ‘Flagship Program’ by the Union Government in June 2014 with a budget outlay of Rs.20,000 Crore to accomplish the twin objectives of effective abatement of pollution, conservation, and rejuvenation of National River Ganga.

 - Namami Gange Program is being implemented by the National Mission for Clean Ganga (NMCG), and its state counterpart organizations i.e., State Program Management Groups (SPMGs).

 - NMCG is the implementation wing of the National Ganga Council (set in 2016; which replaced the National Ganga River Basin Authority – NGRBA).

 - Over Rs.
 20,000 crores has been sanctioned in the 2014-2015 budget for the next 5 years.
 This budget is in non-lapsable Treasury.